Former NYPD Commissioner Kerik: Floyd’s Killer Should've Been Charged with 1st Degree Murder

-Former New York City Police Commissioner Bernie Kerik told Breitbart News on Friday that fired Minneapolis police officer Derek Chauvin should be charged with first degree murder in the killing of George Floyd.
+Former New York City Police Commissioner Bernie Kerik told Breitbart News on Friday that fired Minneapolis police officer Derek Chauvin should have been charged with first degree murder in the killing of George Floyd.

 “I was was probably one of the first police chiefs or commissioners around the country that basically came out and said it’s wrong,” said Kerik on Friday’s edition of SiriusXM’s Breitbart News Tonight with host Rebecca Mansour and special guest host Ed Martin.